kodiweera/ProtienDS-Portfolio/README.md

 ## Data

-The data used in the **Protein Variant Property Analysis** notebook is **synthetically generated**, partially using a generative AI model to simulate hypothetical protein variants and their predicted mutational effects, and further enriched with simulated experimental measurements.
-This allows for a self-contained demonstration of the analytical pipeline.
+Please be aware that the data used in the **Protein Variant Property Analysis** notebook is **synthetically generated**, partially using a generative AI model to simulate hypothetical protein variants and their predicted mutational effects, and further enriched with simulated experimental measurements.

 ## Technologies Used